 Have you heard?
-There’s a new way to fundraise on Instagram and it’s perfect for creators and small businesses!
+There’s a way to fundraise on Instagram.

-In this blog post, we’re covering everything you need to know about fundraising on Instagram for your business:
+In this blog post, we’re covering everything you need to know about fundraising on Instagram:

-This feature takes fundraising on Instagram to another level — and allows for an array of causes to be supported and funded.
+Whether you're looking to raise money for an organization or community in need, the feature allows for an array of causes to be supported and funded.

-If you don’t have access yet, sit tight!
+NOTE: Instagram has rolled out the feature in the US, UK, and Ireland.
+Which means the tool is still being tested, so if you don’t have access just yet, sit tight!
 It could be coming your way soon.

 How to Create a Fundraiser for Your Brand or Business on Instagram